Jason Law

-Jason Law (born 26 April 1999) is an English professional footballer who plays as a forward for League Two club Mansfield Town.
+Jason Law (born 26 April 1999) is an English professional footballer who plays as a Attacking Midfielder for Stamford.

 Career

 A former Academy player at both Burton Albion and Derby County, Law joined Mansfield Town from local side Carlton Town in December 2015, having scored four goals in three first-team games for the "Millers".
 He appeared on the Mansfield first-team bench later in the 2015–16 season.
 He was regularly picked by Academy manager John Dempster as the "Stags" youth-team won the EFL Youth Alliance in the 2016–17 and 2017–18 campaigns.
 On 2 September 2016, Law was loaned to Sutton Coldfield Town.
 On 9 August 2017, he joined Gresley of the Northern Premier League Division One South on a six-month loan deal.
 He made his debut for the "Moatmen" three days later, away at Cleethorpes Town.
 He scored three goals in 26 appearances for Gresley.
 He made his first-team debut for Mansfield on 13 November, helping the club to record a 3–2 victory over Scunthorpe United in an EFL Trophy group stage game at Field Mill.

 On 7 February 2018, Law joined Hednesford Town F.C. on a loan deal for one month.
 On 10 March 2019, the deal was extended until the end of the season.
 On 3 October 2019 Law joined Leek Town.
 In January 2020, he went on loan again, this time to Kettering Town F.C. for one month.
 The deal was later extended until 9 March.

+Law was in contract discussions with Mansfield at the end of the 2022–23 season, instead opting to join recently relegated National League North club Scunthorpe United on a two-year deal.

+In February 2025, Law joined Spalding United on an initial one-month loan deal.